jmwalchessen/ncs/README.md

 ## Training Details Common to Both  Case Studies

-From experimentation, there are few hyperparameters that are sensitive to how well the U-Net approximates the true conditional score function.
+From experimentation, there are no hyperparameters that are sensitive to how well the U-Net approximates the true conditional score function.
 As such, the reason the hyperparameters vary between the U-Net and spatial process types is due to computational constraints, not training issues.
-The only training sensitivity we encountered pertains to amortization---the amortized variable ought to be sampled from a continuous, positive distribution.
+The only crucial training choice we encountered pertains to amortization---the amortized variable ought to be sampled from a continuous, positive distribution.

 ## Hyperparameters